iQoncept - Fotolia

 A prelude to voice user interfaces

-Allsopp argued that new audio-oriented devices and voice APIs will play a key role in facilitating this new interaction paradigm.
+Allsopp argued that audio-oriented devices and voice APIs will play a key role in facilitating this interaction paradigm.
 While Moore's law on processing power gets a lot of press, Koomey's law is more significant for mobile devices.
 Jonathan Koomey, who analyzed energy usage for Lawrence Berkeley National Laboratory, found that the amount of computation power per unit of energy was growing at a faster rate than Moore's Law.
 This ratio increases about a hundredfold every 10 years.

 Early audio interfaces emerging today, like the Apple wireless earbuds, must be tethered to a much more capable mobile phone.
 But Koomey's law could mean that wireless earbuds could power voice interaction on their own within a few years.